 The human leukocyte antigens (HLAs) are highly polymorphic glycoproteins encoded by a region of genes known as the major histocompatibility complex (MHC) located on chromosome 6p21 and covering a region of approximately 7.6 Mbp.1,2 After ABO antigens, HLA antigens are the major barrier to transplantation.
 Their biologic function is to present antigenic peptides to T lymphocytes.
 The MHC codes for several groups of antigens.
 The best understood are the highly polymorphic, classical class I (HLA-A, HLA-B, and HLA-C) and class II (HLA-DR, HLA-DQ, and HLA-DP) antigens.
 Class I antigens are ubiquitous and present on most nucleated somatic cells.
 Class II antigens exhibit more restricted distribution, with varying levels of expression on B cells, dendritic cells, monocytes, macrophages, and endothelial cells.
 However, class II antigens can be induced on many cell types through activation.3 The nonclassical class Ib antigens HLA-E, HLA-F, and HLA-G, and the MHC class I chain-related antigens are much less polymorphic, their function less understood, and their tissue expression more limited.
 In addition the MHC region codes for a number of pseudogenes.
 This chapter focuses on the classic class I and II molecules because of their importance in transfusion and transplantation.

 The two major classes of HLA antigens are homologous.
-However, there are areas of high variability ...
+However, there are areas ...